mbdavid/LiteDB/Docs/2 - Data Modeling.md

 # Data Modeling

 LiteDB is a document database store.
-Documents are schemaless data strucutre storage in BSON data format (BSON are Binary JSON).
+Documents are schemaless data strucutre stored in BSON data format (BSON are Binary JSON).

-Documents are storage in collections.
+Each document are in one collections.
 Each collection can handle any document structure.
 However, it's a good pratice that all documents in same collection has a similar data structure.

 See below a simple comparation sheet between document database store and SQL database.